transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

 * `+` *Displaying move history details would more closely resemble more conventional React-like patterns*
 * `+` *Refactoring the existing event templates could be broken down and addressed incrementally.*
 * `-` *Refactoring the existing event templates would be a sizeable amount of work.*
-* `-` *It does not solve the issue of move events matching to multiple templates.
-However it does give flexibility to share the same template*
+* `-` *It does not solve the issue of moving events matching to multiple templates.
+However, it does give the flexibility to share the same template*
 ## Pros and Cons of the Alternatives

 ### *Add a new changed values criterion for distinguishing between events when matching to event templates*
 * `+` *It is the same approach used when Action and Table were added as matching criteria when Event Name was not sufficient*
-* `-` *It assumes that not no event will have the same action, event name, table name, and changed values.
-We may run into a case that meets this criteria and will have to come up with another metric in which to differentiate move events.*
+* `-` *It assumes that no event will have the same action, event name, table name, and changed values.
+We may run into a case that meets this criterion and will have to come up with another metric in which to differentiate move events.*
 * `-` *It assumes all `changedValues` listed are required.
 There are move events where only some of the possible `changedValues` will be present.
-In that situation it will not match to the template at all.*
+In that situation, it will not match the template at all.*

 ### *Refactor our details types and details components so that different data can be displayed differently within the same details type*
 * `+` *This will allow us to refactor the details component and consolidate our details types from 4 types to 2 types by combining the status, labeled detail, and plain text types.*
-* `-` *Changes would eventually needed all the existing event templates to update the their details types or we will have to continue to support the legacy format.*
+* `-` *Changes would eventually need all the existing event templates to update their details types or we will have to continue to support the legacy format.*
-* `-` *Details components will still be rigid and could run into the same problem if a new design for details introduced.*
+* `-` *Details components will still be rigid and could run into the same problem if a new design for details is introduced.*

 ### *Do nothing*

-* `-` *This does not solve the situation where multiple move event shares the same action, table and event name.*
+* `-` *This does not solve the situation where multiple move event shares the same action, table, and event name.*
 * `-` *The move events will not consistently render the correct details*